Víctor Cordero Aurrecoechea

 Víctor Cordero Aurrecoechea (10 October 1914 – 7 December 1983) was a Mexican composer, who was born and died in Mexico City.
-Many of his compositions were used in Mexican films, and Mexican singers like Pedro Infante and Jorge Negrete were interpreters of Corderoʻs songs.
+Many of his compositions were used in Mexican films, and Mexican singers including Pedro Infante and Jorge Negrete performed Cordero's songs.

 Compositions

 Corderoʻs compositions were used in more than 70 Mexican films.
 A few of his notable compositions include: